isaacbernat/presentations/optimise/final.md

 A sample of the first 50 solutions will probably help make the previous description easier to understand.

 ## Columns X, Y, and Z
-They represent the unique triplets which fulfill all the restrictions we describer previously.
+They represent the unique triplets which fulfill all the restrictions we described previously.
 Sorted by number, from small to large.

 ## Result columns.
 N -> input; r -> result
 When N is < 5 the result is 0.
 We can see no triplet exists with a Z smaller than 5.
 The next triplet has Z = 13.
 That means the result from 5 to 12 will be 1.
 And so on.